charmed-kubernetes/pytest-operator/docs/reference.md

 ### `--model`

 Juju model to use.

-If not provided, a new model will be created for each test module.
+If not provided, a new model will be created for each test module file.
-All tests within a module will share the same model.
+- All tests within a module will share the same model.
+- The model will be destroyed at the end of the test module's scope

+If provided, `ops_test` will attempt to use an existing model by this name on the specified controller.
+* If that model does exist, it will be reused
+* If that model doesn't exist, a new model by this name will be created
+* The model will not be destroyed at the end of the test module's scope

 ### `--keep-models`